Skip to content

 How We Chose These Barista Lessons

-We assessed every provider against five criteria: SCA accreditation status (verified against the SCA course finder at sca.coffee), course range from beginner to professional, pricing transparency, geographic accessibility, and class size.
-Prices were checked on provider websites in April 2026.
-Where pricing was not publicly listed, we confirmed availability by contacting the provider directly.
-Providers whose websites returned DNS errors or persistent server failures were excluded.
+We assessed every roaster and school against five criteria: SCA accreditation status (verified against the SCA course finder at sca.coffee), course range from beginner to professional, pricing transparency, geographic accessibility, and class size.
+Prices were checked on roaster websites in April 2026.
+Where pricing was not publicly listed, we confirmed availability by contacting the roaster or school directly.
+Schools whose websites returned DNS errors or persistent server failures were excluded.
 All 12 made the cut.

 Best Barista Lessons for Home Coffee Lovers